 Expiration dates can be hard to locate on a product and even more challenging to decipher.
 Currently, the United States does not have a regulated or standard system for coding expiration dates on food, except for those on baby food and infant formula.
 All other dates and codes are added voluntarily by manufacturers.
+Whether you’re a consumer who is interested in determining when the product that you want to buy is going to expire, or a grocer who is taking initiative to track expiration dates, learning how to read different types of expiration date codes is an important skill.

-There are two types of expiration codes on products.
-The first is open dating, which uses a standard time or calendar date.
+There are two types of expiration date codes on products.
+The first type is open dating, which uses a standard time or calendar date.
 These dates are typically followed by labels, such as “use-by”, “sell-by”, or “pull-by”.
 Use-by dates are intended for consumers and indicate when a product will start to deteriorate, while the latter two are for grocery stores to know how long to keep products displayed on the shelves.
 Typically, products are good for seven to ten days past their sell-by or pull-by dates.
 However, this is only a guideline.
 For instance, even the posted sell-by or best-if-used-by label found on many dry goods, such as canned food items, may not reflect the most accurate shelf life of these products.
 Canned goods may in fact last months beyond the expiration code if stored and handled effectively.

 Given that there is not one unified translation system for closed coding, learning to read these labels can often prove to be tricky.